ericstrongDIT/Robotics/lab3/readme.md

-This is the read me for lab 3
+All components of lab 3 were complete. view lab log book for more details